 Bertha Pappenheim of Vienna is the patient whose case history launched psychoanalysis.
 She was treated under the pseudonym ‘Anna O’.
 Pappenheim developed bewildering nervous symptoms shortly after turning 20.
 These included sporadic hearing loss, muscular spasms, paralysis and periods when she could not understand her native German but could still communicate in English and French.
 Pappenheim was diagnosed with hysteria.
-Her private physician was a mentor of Viennese neurologist Sigmund Freud.
+Her private physician, Dr. Josef Breuer was a mentor of Viennese neurologist Sigmund Freud.
 Freud’s mentor found several of Pappenheim’s symptoms disappeared when she reconstructed, under hypnosis, the detailed memory of a painful emotional experience linked to those symptoms.
 Pappenheim christened this therapy the ‘talking cure’.

-Freud protected Pappenheim’s identity by never making public what he knew about her later history.
+Both Freud and Breuer protected Pappenheim’s identity by never making public what he knew about her later history.
 Historians decades later established Pappenheim’s illness was only temporarily cured by the ‘talking cure’.
 She battled hysteria for almost a decade, spent several years in an asylum, and only recovered years later after relocating from Vienna to Germany.
 She then crusaded for women’s education and rights in the German Jewish community.
 Her role as Anna O only became public years after her death.

 Related Themes and Topics

 Techniques and Technologies:

 H F Ellenberger, '‘The story of ‘Anna O.’: A critical review with new data', Journal of the History of the Behavioral Sciences, 8/3 (1972), pp 267-79